Freddie Scappaticci: Involvement with the Stevens Report

+Investigations

 A report in a February 2007 edition of the Belfast News Letter reported that a cassette recording allegedly of Scappaticci talking about the number of murders he was involved in via the "Nutting Squad", as well as his work as an Army agent, had been lodged with the PSNI in 2004 and subsequently passed to the Stevens Inquiry in 2005.
 It is unclear whether this audio is a recording made via the Cook Report investigation.
 There were several inconsistencies with the various media reports alleging that Scappaticci was Stakeknife.
-The Provisional IRA reportedly assured Scappaticci of their belief in his denials and has issued public statements suggesting that the announcement of the former as a "tout" was a stunt by the British government to undermine Sinn Féin and the Republican movement.
+The Provisional IRA reportedly assured Scappaticci of their belief in his denials and has issued public statements suggesting that the announcement of the former as a "tout" was a stunt by the UK government to undermine Sinn Féin and republican movement in Northern Ireland.

+In October 2015, it was announced that Scappaticci was to be investigated by the Police Service of Northern Ireland over at least 24 murders.
+In June 2016, it was announced that this investigation would be carried out by Bedfordshire Police and would examine the alleged activities of Stakeknife and possible crimes by IRA members and members of the British security services.
+Scappaticci was arrested in connection with Operation Kenova in January 2018.

 In January 2018, Scappaticci was arrested by police regarding offences including murder and abduction, but was released on bail.

-On 5 December 2018, Westminster Magistrates’ Court sentenced Scappaticci to 3 months imprisonment, suspended for 1 year, after he pleaded guilty to possessing "extreme pornographic images".
-The pornographic materials were uncovered during an investigation into serious crime during the Troubles.
+On 5 December 2018, the Westminster Magistrates' Court sentenced Scappaticci to three months' imprisonment, suspended for one year, after he pleaded guilty to possessing "extreme pornographic images", including those which featured animals.
+The pornographic materials were uncovered during an investigation into serious crimes committed during the Troubles.